 When Bill de Blasio was voted into office in 2013, he ran on a platform to champion the poor and the oppressed, but his mayorship has been a disaster on every level.

 Anecdotally, New Yorkers say the streets are dirtier, crime has spiked, infrastructure has crumbled, the subways are filthier, more expensive and more crowded than ever before, and homeless has skyrocketed to record highs under de Blasio.

 Indeed, homelessness in New York — one of the richest cities in the world and home to a record 79 billionaires — is at its highest point since the Great Depression.

 Before de Blasio took office, most homeless people were older minorities.
 Now, the streets of New York are littered with numerous young people of all ethnicities.
 The shocking recent rise of white homelessness in NYC is especially jarring because it undercuts the longtime media narrative about “white privilege.”

-De Blasio is up for re-election on November 7, 2017.
-His mayorship is widely viewed as one of the least successful in modern times.
+De Blasio was re-elected in November 2017.
+His mayorship is widely viewed as one of the least successful ever.

 Latest posts by Samantha Chang (see all)

 - Ocasio Cortez: Planting cauliflower is racist, y’all - May 21, 2019